csams/parsr/README.md

 ### String
 Match zero or more characters in a set.
 Matching is greedy.

+Since `String` can match zero occurences, it always succeeds.
+Keep this in mind when using it in a list of alternatives or with `FollowedBy` or `NotFollowedBy`.
 ```python
 vowels = String("aeiou")
 val = vowels("a")            # returns "a"